 - 1. Discourage Buyers from signing anything that is untrue!
 If Buyer is in fact relying on what the Seller says, Buyer should not sign a contract disclaiming that reliance. - 2.
 "As is, where is" is OK in certain situations.
 Make sure the Buyer client understands what it means.
 Insist on a broad pre-closing opportunity to inspect and/or test the property that is the subject of the contract.
 Make sure there is no significant penalty to walk away. - 3.
 Beware of "Buyer is relying exclusively on his own independent judgment and sole investigation."
-This is often untrue, particularly with regard to environmental and economic issues, where information supplied by the Seller often underlies any analysis by Buyer or Buyer's consultants.
+This is often untrue, particularly with regard to environmental, hidden structural, and economic issues, where information supplied by the Seller often underlies any analysis by Buyer or Buyer's consultants.
 Unless that evaluation is truly fully independent of information supplied by Seller, a Buyer is at risk by disclaiming reliance. - 4.
 The same applies to "Buyer is not relying on any representations or promises made by Seller at any time."
 Rarely is this true.
-It may be

-OK to disclaim reliance on some representations, but any and all?
-Avoid such broad, sweeping language.

-- 5. Beware of "Buyer acknowledges that Seller has made no representations, except those in this contract."
+It may be OK to disclaim reliance on some representations, but any and all?
+Avoid such broad, sweeping language. - 5.
+Beware of "Buyer acknowledges that Seller has made no representations, except those in this contract."
 This is also sometimes untrue, and requires identifying what the Buyer is in fact relying on and whether each of those representations are actually in the contract.

-If an environmental inspection involves an interview of the seller, make sure those representations make it into the contract and don't disclaim reliance as to those issues.
+If an environmental or structural inspection involves an interview of the Seller, make sure those representations make it into the contract and don't disclaim reliance as to those issues.
 It is also often difficult for lawyers advising Buyers to know with any precision what representations made by the Seller the Buyer is in fact relying on.
-Would Italian Cowboy's lawyers have known about the threat of sewer odor or the statements made by Seller? - 6.
-The Forest Oil factors - a.
+Would Italian Cowboy's lawyers have known about the threat of sewer odor or the statements made by Seller?
+Did Lufkin's lawyers appreciate the scope of the representations in the contract and whether they included the representations IBM made before the contract was signed?

+- 6. The Forest Oil, Orca Assets, and Lufkin "factors" - a.
 "Buyer is represented by counsel."
-(So you, as the attorney, are the expert, right?) - b.
+(So you, as the attorney, are the expert, right?
+Expert in legal interpretation of the contract, perhaps, but expert in matters of the Seller's factual representations?) - b.
 "Buyer is knowledgeable in the specific business."
 What business are we talking about?
 Is a farmer knowledgeable about tractor performance?
 A restaurateur knowledgeable about sewer systems?
-A landowner knowledgeable about environmental contaminants? - c.
+A landowner knowledgeable about environmental contaminants?
+In Lufkin, the Texas Supreme Court seems to say that a Buyer that is just generally knowledgeable in "business matters," even if not in the specific subject of the contract, meets this "factor." - c.
 "The terms of the contract have been freely negotiated."
-Just because you haggled over price doesn't mean all terms were freely negotiated. - d.
+Just because you haggled over price doesn't mean all terms were freely negotiated.
+In Lufkin, the Court wasn't concerned that the parties had not negotiated the specific disclaimer clause at issue.
+The fact that they had negotiated "certain deal points" was sufficient to meet this "factor." - d.
 "Buyer and Seller are dealing at arm's length."
 Are they? - 7.
 Where a contract contains disclaimers, it often needs to be equally clear about what Buyer is not disclaiming reliance on.
 If the contract contemplates future activities between the parties, expressly except future disputes over those activities from any proposed disclaimer.